-These bylaws may be amended and new bylaws may be adopted by a two-thirds vote of the entire Board of Directors at any regular meeting or at any special meeting.
-A notice of intention to amend, the proposed amendment, and the date of the meeting at which the proposed amendment(s) will be reviewed and voted on must be included in (1) a notice printed in the alumni publication, and (2) a letter of notification sent to each Chapter president and UAFAA Directors at least 30 days prior to the meeting at which the amendment will be reviewed.
+These bylaws may be amended and new bylaws may be adopted by a two-thirds vote of the entire Board of Directors at any Regular Meeting or at any Special Meeting.
+A notice of intention to amend, the proposed amendment, and the date of the meeting at which the proposed amendment(s) will be reviewed and voted on must be included in (1) a notice presented in the alumni publication, and (2) a letter of notification sent to each Chapter president and UAFAA Directors at least 30 days prior to the meeting at which the amendment will be reviewed.

 Adopted by the Board of Directors of the University of Alaska